fossabot/puppet-mac_profile/README.md

 ## Description

-This module provides basic functionality for macOS profiles using the mobileconfig format.
-This can be used to define mobileconfigs in Puppet using templates which can then be used to create, update and delete profiles on computers running macOS.
+This module provides basic functionality for macOS profiles via the mobileconfig format.
+A mobileconfig which is created in Puppet (e.g. with a template) can be used to install, update and remove a profile on a macOS client.

 ## Setup